JieJhih/nextepc-www/posts/guides/1-installation.md

 * ### Install with a Package Manager

-The nextepc package is available on the recent versions of Ubuntu.
+The Nextepc package is available on the recent versions of Ubuntu.

 ```bash
 sudo add-apt-repository ppa:acetcom/nextepc